23 May 2022

 Relief From Stay or Adequate Protection

-A creditor may request a “Relief from the Stay” which, if granted, would allow the facility operator to enforce its lien rights to foreclose on the property.
+A creditor may request a “Relief from the Stay” which, if granted, would allow the facility operator to enforce its lien rights to foreclosure on the property.
 A request for Relief from the Stay is filed with the Court in the form of a motion and requests that the Court “lift the stay.”

 Turnover